Hangover: Signs and symptoms

 An alcohol hangover is associated with a variety of symptoms that may include drowsiness, headache, concentration problems, dry mouth, dizziness, gastrointestinal complaints, fatigue, sweating, nausea, hyper-excitability, anxiety, and a feeling of general discomfort that may last more than 24 hours.
 Alcohol hangover symptoms develop when blood alcohol concentration falls considerably and peak when it returns to almost zero.
 Hangover symptoms validated in controlled studies include general malaise, thirst, headache, feeling dizzy or faint, tiredness, loss of appetite, nausea, stomach ache, and feeling as though one's heart is racing.
-Some symptoms such as changes in sleep pattern and gastrointestinal distress are attributed to direct effects of the alcohol intoxication, or withdrawal symptoms.
+Some symptoms, such as changes in sleep pattern and gastrointestinal distress, are attributed to direct effects of the alcohol intoxication or withdrawal symptoms.
 Drowsiness and impaired cognitive function are the two dominant features of alcohol hangover.

+Some people experience anxiety, including a sense of worry, stress, and unease, during a hangover, colloquially called hangxiety.
+Hangxiety affects about 12% of people.
+The cause of hangxiety has not been identified.
+Hangxiety can manifest in various ways, such as racing thoughts, a sense of dread, increased heart rate, or feelings of guilt or regret about actions taken while under the influence of alcohol.
+It can be experienced by anyone who consumes alcohol, but individuals with underlying anxiety disorders or mental health conditions may be more susceptible to this phenomenon.

 Causes

 Hangovers are usually caused by alcohol consumption, but other components of alcoholic beverages might contribute to hangover symptoms or make a hangover worse.
 For example, congeners are compounds, other than ethyl alcohol, that are produced during fermentation.
 These substances contribute to the taste and smell of alcoholic beverages.
 Darker spirits, such as bourbon, which tend to have higher levels of congeners than clear spirits, could worsen hangover symptoms for some people.
 Sulfites are compounds that are added to wine as preservatives.
 People who have a sensitivity to sulfites may experience a headache after drinking wine.

-Several pathophysiological changes may give rise to the alcohol hangover including increased levels of acetaldehyde, hormonal alterations of the cytokine pathways and decrease of the availability of glucose.
-Additional associated phenomena are dehydration, metabolic acidosis, disturbed prostaglandin synthesis, increased cardiac output, vasodilation, sleep deprivation and insufficient eating.
+Several pathophysiological changes may give rise to the alcohol hangover, including increased levels of acetaldehyde, hormonal alterations of the cytokine pathways, and a decrease in the availability of glucose.
+Additional associated phenomena are dehydration, metabolic acidosis, disturbed prostaglandin synthesis, increased cardiac output, vasodilation, sleep deprivation,and insufficient eating.